After-Tax Cost of Debt Calculator

 The highest effective California marginal rate is 13.3% on taxable income above $1 million.
 That consists of the 12.3% top ordinary rate plus the additional 1% Mental Health Services Tax.

-For 2025, employee State Disability Insurance is 1.2% of SDI-subject wages, and California no longer applies a taxable wage cap.
+Under the tax-year 2025 rules used on this page, employee State Disability Insurance is 1.2% of SDI-subject wages, and California no longer applies a taxable wage cap.
 SDI is separate from California income tax.

 No. California taxes capital gains as ordinary income with no preferential state capital-gains rate, so they flow into the same California brackets as wages and other taxable income.